We continue by chatting about parts of the compressor pressure switch, including those that have an unloader valve as part of their mechanism.

-For many of us compressor users, the unloader valve is, if not integral to the pressure switch, located beside it and activated by it, which is why I include it on this page.
+For many of us compressor users, the unloader valve is, if not integral to the pressure switch, located beside it and activated by it.

 In the photo left, you can see the unloader valve on the side of the pressure switch.